-Grace responses ensure that intensely trafficked resources on your site continue to be served in a timely fashion.
+Grace responses ensure that intensely trafficked resources on a site continue to be served in a timely fashion.

 The grace period for a given cache object (i.e. the cached response for a particular request) is the

 max-age for that object, plus one minute, e.g. for a max-age of five minutes the grace period will be six minutes.
 However, if the response code is >= 500, then the grace period is 15 seconds.

 If a request is received for a cache object within the grace period but outside of the max-age of the cache, the page cache can serve a “graced” object (i.e. the previously cached response for this request) immediately, and request a freshened resource from the origin servers.
 Once the cache is refreshed, subsequent requests are served the fresh response until the max age is reached and the cycle starts again.

 An example timeline of requests for a particular URL:

 - request at 00:00, no cache, request is served from the origin servers and cached for subsequent resources with a max-age of 5 minutes.